The Lands

 1276CA - Keldan merchants have formed two separate guilds - one for native Planavic members and another for Eriman members.
 The latter attempts to take control of the ruling council from the former.
 Blows are struck inside the town hall and soon a brawl spills into the streets and the city is reduced to a civil war with fighting extending into the surrounding farmland over many months.
 Tensions arise across the Eastern Expanse till the Rangers intervene and end the conflict in Kelda by expelling instigators on both sides.

 1287CA - The Southern Desert is growing.
 The Empire Of Nerina imposes export duties on luxury items such as colourful dyes so as to preserve its own domestic supply.
-This starts a trend to the north for duller clothes which are then rationalized as more 'honest and hardy'.
+This starts a trend to the north for duller clothes which are then rationalized as more honest and hardy.
 However there are always those prepared to buck a trend.

 1290CA - Port Grazia becomes capital of the military regime of the Grazia Confederacy.
 Its secret service The Adamantine Network is formed.
 Port Grazia provides military support to settling farmers in the Many Hills who have come into conflict with the Centaurs in that area.
 By association it is deemed that hostility is now brewing between the Grazia Confederacy and the Woodland Realm.